avrabe/CarND-Advanced-Lane-Lines/README.md

                dtype=np.float32)
 ```

 When the Warp layer is called, the inverse operation is stored as meta information in the returned image.
-A [`Unwarp`](lane/image/__init__.py#L256) Layer) could then reuse this inverse operation to transform the image back into it's original perspective.
+The [`Unwarp`](lane/image/__init__.py#L256) Layer can be used to transform the image back into it's original perspective.

 The following two lines added to the example in "GaussianBlur and Threshold" will warp the image.